 I love to add spinach to our eggs in the morning or in our afternoon smoothies.
 I have noticed that it doesn’t matter if the spinach is fresh or frozen.
 Often our nearby grocery store will have a sale on organic spinach, and I will buy it all.
 I put it in the freezer before it goes bad and grab it out by the handful as needed.

 If I ever see a sale on berries, bananas, or greens, I will buy in bulk and freeze it.
 Frozen berries are great for smoothies, snacks, or recipes.
 I always use frozen blueberries when I am making muffins, and they turn out great!

 I leave the bananas on the counter, and we eat them until they get overly ripe.
-Then I peel them, break them in half, put them in a gallon size ziplock bag, and then freeze them.
+Then I peel them, break them in half, put them in a gallon size ziplock bag, and finally freeze them.
 We then use them in smoothies and don’t have fresh bananas until we go to the store again.
 My kids actually love to eat frozen bananas as a snack.

 Sometimes my local grocery store and produce stand will have bags of overripe bananas on sale.
 I buy them all and freeze them for snacks and smoothies.

 #3 STORE IN COOL DARK ENVIRONMENT

 Lots of produce will last way longer than you probably think.
 A lot of the produce I buy doesn’t require special attention, other than placing it in a certain place.

 I buy a lot of butternut squash, sweet potatoes, regular potatoes, carrots, and celery.
 I put butternut squash and potatoes in my pantry or the basement, and they are good for at least a month.

 One year I grew a ton of butternut squash in my garden, and my local produce stand was basically giving them away.
 Let’s just say I ended up with boxes and boxes of butternut squash.